c-mart/dontmoderateme/planning.md

 - Password reset workflow

 ## To do - features/usability
+- Get Gmail to not mark my messages as spam
 - account settings page so we can set time zone and change our own password
 - "To be sure that you receive notifications, add notify@dontmoderate.me to your trusted senders list."
 - "Report problem"/"contact site owner" button, view with form that emails me